 Culture shock is an ongoing process of cultural adjustment everyone experiences it differently and it can crop up at any point during your year abroad.
 One of the best ways of dealing with culture shock is to talk about how you are feeling, especially with other study abroad students who will understand what you are going through.

 If you feel that your feelings of culture shock are going on too long or are affecting your ability to study and stay healthy, dont be afraid to speak to someone.
-It is often easier and more helpful to speak to someone locally, but remember that University of Leeds support systems remain open to you while youre abroad too.
+It is often easier and more helpful to speak to someone locally, but remember that University of Leeds support systems remain open to you while you are abroad too.